SpeedWP/wordpress-html-optimization/README.md

 ## Description

-This plugin is a toolkit for advanced HTML optimization.
+This plugin is a toolkit for advanced HTML code optimization.

 The plugin provides in a complete solution for HTML optimization including HTML minification, selective removal of comments and search & replace.